 If you notice that the water rings are sitting on the surface, you can resort to more abrasive techniques to try and remove them.
 For instance, you can scrub softly with a Brillo pad and scrape with a razor blade.

 When the stain has sunk in deep enough just applying products to the surface of the granite won’t be enough to suck it out.
 However, using an appropriate poultice and leaving it there for a few days might do the trick.

-The poultice is prepared by mixing water, baking soda and a hydrogen peroxide.
-Your goal is to make it the same consistency of peanut butter.
+The poultice is prepared by mixing water, baking soda, and hydrogen peroxide.
+Your goal is to make it the same consistency as peanut butter.